sorooshm78/system-telephony/README.md

 * -users : Instead of starting calls at a fixed rate, begin 'users' calls at startup, and keep the number of calls constant.

+* -p  : Set the local port number.
+Default is a random free port chosen by the system.